Kingdroid1/FirstNodejsCRUD/README.md

 Express.js,
 MySQL for DB
 ### How To Run
-Use VS Code or any other editor
+Use VS Code or any other editor.<br/>
-Use 'npm install' command to install all dependencies
+Use 'npm install --save' command to install all dependencies
 ## Thank me later